lkspencer/Authentication/README.md

 ## Requirements

-There are things you will need in order to use this project:
+There are a few things you will need in order to use this project:
 - Kinect v2 for Windows or Kinect for XBox One and a Kinect Windows adapter
 - Kinect for Windows SDK
-- Project Oxford key
+- Project Oxford Face API key

 ### Project Oxford
 To get a Project Oxford key, sign up for the face api service over at https://www.projectoxford.ai/face